 Varying these rights may or may not require consent depending on the terms of the employment contract.
 Employees who are furloughed may agree to forgo these benefits.

-Q6: *UPDATED* What about holiday accrual, taking holidays and holiday pay?
+Q8: What about holiday accrual, taking holidays and holiday pay?

 There are various related questions here.
 Below, we set out the current position as we best understand it, however the relationship between furlough (which is governed by the Treasury/HMRC scheme rules) and holiday entitlement (which is governed by the Working Time Regulations 1999) will need to be dealt with by the courts/tribunals (i.e., it is not just a matter for HMRC to provide guidance on).
 On May 13, 2020 the Government issued some guidelines on taking holiday during furlough, which are separate from the CJRS rules.
 These guidelines are likely to be followed by everyone, though they do not have the force of law.

 - Does holiday continue to accrue during furlough?
 The general view is that the answer is yes for statutory holiday entitlement accrual.
 It will also normally be yes for extra holiday entitlement provided by employers (i.e., in excess of the statutory minimum), unless the employee’s furlough agreement/letter specifically provides to the contrary.
+This will continue to be the case where an employee is flexibly furloughed - in respect of time spent working, holiday will accrue as normal, subject to any agreement between the parties to the contrary.

 - Is an employee allowed to take a holiday during furlough or is this legally prohibited?
 Yes (and this is the current view of the Government).